-10. Net Trading Income/(Expense)
+10. Net Trading Expense

-13 months ended 31 January 2024 Group €'000 12 months ended 31 December 2022 Group €'000 MTM gain/(loss) on Interest rate swaps (29,831) 32,230 MTM gain/(loss) on Cross currency swaps (interest element) (19,765) 13,687 Net gain/(loss) on Cross currency swaps/FX Forwards (FX element) (24,526) 23,266 Foreign exchange (loss)/gain 21,758 (24,546) Net interest expense on derivatives 2,705 (7,385) Net Trading Income/(Expense) (49,659) 37,250
+12 months ended 31 January 2025 Group €'000 13 months ended 31 January 2024 Group €'000 MTM loss on Interest rate swaps (20,971) (29,831) MTM loss on Cross currency swaps (interest element) (8,351) (19,765) Net loss on Cross currency swaps/FX Forwards (FX element) (17,315) (24,526) Foreign exchange gain 14,565 21,758 Net interest expense/income on derivatives (7,447) 2,705 Net Trading Expense (39,519) (49,659)

-Net trading income/(expense) includes the gains and losses on financial instruments at fair value through profit or loss.
+Net trading expense includes the gains and losses on financial instruments at fair value through profit or loss.
 It includes the gains and losses arising on the purchase and sale of these instruments, the fair value movement on these instruments and the interest accrual.
 The Group economically hedges foreign exchange risk related to financial assets and liabilities denominated in currencies other than Euro.
 The Group uses foreign exchange derivatives to manage its exposure to foreign currency risk and uses interest rate derivatives to manage exposure to interest rate risk.
 A number of swaps have been designated into qualifying cashflow hedge and fair value hedge relationships.
 The nominal amounts and associated fair values of these derivatives are outlined in Note 22.
-Mark to market gains on derivatives incurred in 2022 have unwound in the period leading to the year on year variances.